-The earnings stripping rule limits the deductibility of net interest expenses to the higher of (i) 20% (2024) of the EBITDA or (ii) a threshold of € 1 million.
+The earnings stripping rule limits the deductibility of net interest expenses to the higher of (i) 24,5% (2024: 20%) of the EBITDA or (ii) a threshold of € 1 million.
 The rule does not make a distinction between third party and related party interest and is therefore a generic limitation of interest deduction.
 By taking the EBITDA for tax purposes as the starting point, the interest deduction is thus linked to the taxable economic activity of a taxpayer.
 In the case of fiscal unity the earnings stripping rule is applied at fiscal unity level.
 Finally the earnings stripping rule applies to both existing and new loans.
 Interest that cannot be deducted based on the earnings stripping rule can be carried forward indefinitely.
-The Dutch government is proposing to exclude real estate companies from applying the aforementioned threshold of €1 million with effect from 1 January 2025.